awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

    To use the Amazon RDS console to find your DB cluster's resource ID, choose your DB cluster from the list of databases, and then choose the **Configuration** tab\.

-   To use the AWS CLI to find the full Kinesis stream name for a database activity stream, use a [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) CLI request and note the value of `DBActivityStreamKinesisStreamName` in the response\.
+   To use the AWS CLI to find the full Kinesis stream name for an activity stream, use a [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) CLI request and note the value of `DBActivityStreamKinesisStreamName` in the response\.

 1. Choose **Monitoring** to begin observing the database activity\.